mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ## Commands

-web-ext has thesr commands; a command't options are included as subsections.
+web-ext has these commands; a command's options are included as subsections.

 <section id="web-ext-build">